 If you have ever installed, treated, repaired, or sealed hardwood floors in your home, you know how expensive it can get.
 The last thing you want to do is ruin your expensive wood floors with an inferior cleaning product.
-The best mops for hardwood floors can keep your floors clean, shiny, and looking their best — and they won't weaken floors with excess water or chemicals.
+The best mops for hardwood floors will clean your floors without risk of damaging them in the process — and some models even work double duty cleaning other surfaces.

 It should also be noted that the cleaning agent you use while mopping hardwood floors is equally important, and it's best to stay away from harsh chemicals and choose more natural cleaning methods.
 Wood floors should be damp-mopped only — it's important to avoid saturating the floor with excess water.
 As far as cleaning agents go, make sure you read labels carefully and only select cleaners that are made for sealed wood.
 When in doubt, a little white vinegar diluted in water works like a charm.

-These four mops for hardwood floors will take some of the stress out of cleaning and protecting your floors.
+These five hardwood floor mops will take some of the stress out of cleaning and protecting your flooring.